Go to Next Chapter -- Return to Contents/Index

 “Penny,

-my dearest, it is I your next door neighbor,” India tapped lightly on her door.
+my dearest, it is I your next door neighbor.”
+India tapped lightly on her door.

 After

-hearing, as had the other frightened tenants, the sounds of spells and incantations
+hearing, as had the other frightened tenants, the sounds of spells and

-finally arrive.
-Now, due to their
+police would finally arrive.
+Now,

-paperboy this week was aimed shakily at the door.
-A look of hysterical resolve now settled upon her face.
+had purchased from a co-worker this week was aimed shakily at the door.
+A look of hysterical resolve now

 “Penny